Plow-Controller/plow/README.md

 NOTE:

-Closing The Plow, also closes any clients opened with The Plow.
+- Closing The Plow, also closes any clients opened with The Plow.
 Leave The Plow open or it will shut down the clients.
 I consider this a bug, and it is being worked on.
 Soon you should be able to close the Plow, and keep any clients started with the Plow running.
+- Added folder to hold new-clients that can be opened manualy until a new Main_Window update with support.

 The basics